Second monkeypox case confirmed in NZ, unlinked to first infection

 Health officials also ask close contacts to monitor for symptoms for three weeks and isolate if symptoms develop.

-The ministry said monkeypox does not easily spread between people so the risk to the general public is low.
+The ministry said monkeypox does not easily spread between people so the risk to the public is low.

-"Person to person spread may occur through intimate contact with an infected person (including kissing), direct contact with a person's infected lesions, contact with contaminated bed linen or clothes, and respiratory droplets from an individual with monkeypox."
+"Person to person spread may occur through intimate contact with an infected person, including kissing, direct contact with a person's infected lesions, contact with contaminated bed linen or clothes, and respiratory droplets from an individual with monkeypox."

 A rash, which typically looks similar to chicken pox, appears after a few days.

-Since a cluster of the viral disease was confirmed in the UK back in May, the outbreak has grown to more than 8000 cases and spread to 57 countries as far-flung as Venezuela, Iceland, Latvia and South Korea.
+Since a cluster of the viral disease was confirmed in the UK in May, the outbreak has grown to more than 8000 cases and spread to 57 countries as far-flung as Venezuela, Iceland, Latvia and South Korea.

-"Once we reached that many cases in the world, and Australia was recording 20 of them, we were always going to see it in New Zealand ...
+"Once we reached that many cases in the world, and Australia was recording 20 of them, we were always going to see it in New Zealand.
 I don't think there was any ever question of that," Otago University epidemiologist Professor Michael Baker said.

-How the global outbreak began remains unclear – and its emergence in the UK marked the first time that what was considered a reasonably rare, tropical disease had spread widely outside rainforest areas in Central and West Africa.
+How the global outbreak began remains unclear – and its emergence in the UK marked the first time that what was considered a reasonably rare, tropical disease had spread widely outside rainforest areas in central and west Africa.

 With the World Health Organisation recording a 77 per cent jump in cases in the past week - and now considering whether the outbreak should be called a public health emergency - this global flare-up appeared to be only getting started.